lucashudson-eng/sanbot-ros/README.md

 ### :electric_plug: Connecting via Wi-Fi

-First, make sure the robot is connected to the same Wi-Fi network as your PC.
+First, ensure the robot is connected to the same Wi-Fi network as your PC.
-Then, you’ll need to *plug in the USB cable temporarily* to open the ADB port. :warning: *Watch out for head movement!*
+Then, temporarily connect a USB cable to open the ADB port. :warning: *Be careful — the head might move!*

 Once the USB is connected, run the following commands to retrieve the robot's IP and enable ADB over Wi-Fi: